Pyramids 4-1 Enyimba: Adel’s brace inspires People's Elephant destruction | Goal.com

 He completed his brace in the 67th minute to give Arruabarrena’s side a massive advantage heading into the second leg in Aba.

-Even with the introduction of Samad Kadiri, Cyril Olisema and Dayo Ojo, Osho’s team were unable to reduce their deficit as they were restricted to shooting outside the goal area.
+Even with the introduction of Samad Kadiri, Cyril Olisema and Dayo Ojo, Osho’s team were unable to reduce the deficit as they were restricted to shooting from outside the goal area.

 Enyimba must defeat the Egyptian Premier League side by at least a three-goal margin without conceding to stand a chance of reaching the semi-final.